j2xl/j2xl.github.io/index.md

 # WFH forever companies

+These companies have permitted employees to work from home (WFH) for indefinite periods of time based on the news articles linked below.
+They are presented in approximately chronological order.

+If you'd like to add to this list, please submit a pull request in the Github repository linked above.

 * Twitter — [Twitter tells employees they can work from home ‘forever' — CNBC](https://www.cnbc.com/2020/05/12/twitter-tells-employees-they-can-work-from-home-forever.html) May 12, 2020
 * Square — [Square Joins Twitter In Allowing Employees To Work From Home Indefinitely — CBS SF BayArea](https://sanfrancisco.cbslocal.com/2020/05/19/square-wfh-work-from-home-indefinitely-coronavirus-covid-19/) May 19, 2020